 This is how today’s financial service innovators are beginning to deliver services that work with, rather than against established banks.

 Thanks to Open Banking, it is now possible for consumers to attach an alternative debit card to their trusted bank account.
-That means they can enjoy lower fees for foreign transactions without the inconvenience of needing to top up a prepaid card.
+That means they can enjoy lower fees for foreign transactions without the inconvenience of needing to top up a prepaid travel card.

 Tried and trusted